China plans to grant investment banking licenses to lenders - Caixin | MarketScreener

 In contrast, Chinese brokerage giant Citic Securities has registered capital of 13 billion yuan.

 ICBC declined to comment.

-CSRC didn't return an emailed request for comment.
+CSRC said in a statement on Sunday that several approaches were under discussion to help "high-quality" growth of China's investment banking industry, which is key to expanding direct financing in China.
+But "whichever approach the government takes, there would be no big impact on the industry landscape", CSRC said in a statement on its website.

-Regulators' desire to break the wall between commercial and investment banking was fueled by mounting competition from foreign players, according to Caixin.
+Regulators' desire to break the wall between commercial and investment banking was fuelled by mounting competition from foreign players, according to Caixin.

-China scrapped foreign ownership caps in the brokerage business earlier this year as part efforts to fully open its $40 trillion financial industry.
+China scrapped foreign ownership caps in the brokerage business earlier this year as part efforts to fully open its $40 trillion (32.4 trillion pounds) financial industry.
 Global investment banks including Morgan Stanley, Goldman Sachs and Credit Suisse have won regulatory approval for majority stakes in their Chinese ventures.

 Currently, investment banking is off-limits to most Chinese banks, though Bank of China and China Development Bank control brokerage businesses onshore under special arrangements by the government.